daymade/gemini-gif/README.md

 ## Troubleshooting

 - If you encounter issues with the Gemini API, check your API key and ensure you have access to the Gemini 2.0 Flash model.
-- For any other issues, check the log file (`gemini_gif_generator.log`) for detailed error messages.
+- For any other issues, check the log file (`gemini_coder_generator.log`) for detailed error messages.
 - Enable verbose output with `--verbose` for more detailed logs.

 ## License